 What is a Load Balancer?

 A load balancer is a device or process in a network that analyzes incoming requests and diverts them to the relevant servers.
-Load balancers can be physical devices in the network, virtualized instances running on specialized hardware or even a software process.
+Load balancers can be physical devices in the network, virtualized instances running on specialized hardware (virtual load balancers) or even a software process.
 It could also be incorporated into application delivery controllers (ADCs) – network devices designed to improve the performance and security of applications in general.

 To ensure that users get a consistent experience load balancers follow the Open Systems Interconnection (OSI) model.
 OSI is a set of standards for communication functions for a system that does not depend on the underlying internal structure or technology.
 According to this model, load balancing should occur at two layers for an optimum and consistent user experience.